davidfrigola/pype/README.md

 Module Dependencies
 ===================

- * pip install feedparser
+ * feedparser : for rss processors
- * pip install BeautifulSoup4
+ * BeautifulSoup4 : for HTML and BS processors
- * pip install requests
+ * requests : for HTML processors